KrishNath2010/Making-a-Programming-Language-From-Scratch/README.md

-# In this project I will Make a Programming Language From Scratch using Octal and Haskell.
+# In this project I will Make a Programming Language From Scratch using Ocaml and Haskell.